Michel Orcel: Biography

-After having animated for years, with Alain de Gourcuff, the magazine and the editions de L'Alphée, in 2015, he founded with Noël Dominguez, the ARCADES AMBO publishing house.
+After having animated for years, with Alain de Gourcuff, the magazine and the editions de L'Alphée, in 2015, he founded the ARCADES AMBO publishing house.

 Psychoanalysis

 Trained in Paris and subsequently analysed by Jean-Pierre Maïdani Gérard (SPF, EPCI), Manuel Garcia Barroso (SPP), and Kathleen Kelley-Lainé (SPP), he practiced in Paris and Marrakech.
 He is a practicing member of the Société de psychanalyse freudienne (SPF).

 Essays

 An Italianist, Orcel gave essential essays on Leopardi and the dark side of Italian literature.
 (Italie obscure), as well as on Verdi, of whom he is the most recent French biographer.
 In the field of Islamology, in addition to his travel books, he published in 2011 De la dignité de l'islam.
 Réfutation de quelques thèses de la nouvelle islamophobie chrétienne ("On the dignity of Islam.
 Refuting some of the theories of the new Christian Islamophobia").
 Although regretting that this essay is similar to a controversial "pamphlet", the critics nevertheless welcome a useful book that presents a nuanced reading of the Quran.
 This book was followed by a much more neutral essay: L'Invention de l'islam, which provides an update on the traceable origins of this religion.
 Michel Orcel is also working on the emblematic, and in 2016 published Volume I of an article on the subject: Dictionnaire raisonné des devises (in coll. with Alban Pérès, éditions ARCADES AMBO, 2017), which lists and illustrates nearly 2,700 mottos.